Dogs are known to have accompanied humans since the dawn of history.

 Just make sure not to make a habit of pulling your dog’s leash, as it can damage their throats.

-If the they suddenly stops, your dog is either sniffing something, enjoying the scenery around them, or could simply be tired.
+If they suddenly stop, your dog is either sniffing something, enjoying the scenery around them, or could simply be tired.

 Do not overestimate the physical capacities of your dog and be careful not to force them to run too far or for too long!